Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Evaluation

 \section{Evaluation}

-In order to demonstrate its applicability, we train \textsc{GeomAtt} on the MD17 dataset~\cite{chmiela2017machine}, which contains MD trajectories for small organic molecules with up to 21 atoms (see appendix \ref{app:datasets} for details) and evaluate its performance for the prediction of energy and forces (see \tab\ref{tab:MD17}).
-The achieved accuracies are in line but less accurate than the results achieved with the SchNet network~\cite{schutt2018schnet} which makes \textsc{GeomAtt} the first purely attention based model reaching competitive accuracy for molecular FFs.
-A brief introduction into FFs is given in appendix \ref{app:energy-and-forces}.
+In order to demonstrate its applicability, we train \textsc{GeomAtt} on the MD17 dataset~\cite{chmiela2017machine}\footnote{Not to be confused with rMD17~\cite{christensen2020role}, which uses different labels.}, which contains MD trajectories for small organic molecules with up to 21 atoms (see appendix \ref{app:datasets} for details) and evaluate its performance for the prediction of energy and forces (see \tab\ref{tab:MD17}).
+The achieved prediction performance is in line but less accurate than the results achieved with the SchNet network~\cite{schutt2018schnet}.
+While some recently proposed architectures include an attention mechanism to improve the MP step \cite{unke2021spookynet}, \textsc{GeomAtt} is the first purely attention based model reaching competitive accuracy for molecular FFs (brief introduction into FFs is given in appendix \ref{app:energy-and-forces}).
+Since the introduction of SchNet, new generations of MPNNs have been proposed reaching better results than SchNet, e.g. \cite{unke2019physnet, klicpera2020directional, unke2021spookynet, batzner2021se}.
+However, we chose the SchNet architecture as our benchmark, because it represents one of the landmark MPNN models with a rather pure implementation of the core concept.
+Our core concept, the formulation in terms of atom centered basis functions, can similar to SchNet serve as a starting point for the development of a competitive full architecture that combines many of the recent modeling breakthroughs in the field.
 We will now continue to use the trained models to demonstrate the properties that arise from the design choice for self-attention.